Ming-Yeung-Alfred-Meng/make-it-stand/README.md

 1. Inner carving: The iterative processing of finding the optimal inner void to carve, and the construction of its mesh have been implemented.

 2. Matrices for deformation: The optimal deformation is obtained via gradient descent.
-Functions that build the matrices required for the computation are implemented.
+Functions that build the matrices required for the computation have been implemented.

 ## What is under progress: